A very special “Scenario Sprint”

 About your Facilitator

 Woody Wade is a scenario planning practitioner and author of the new book Your Four Futures.
-For more than fifteen years, he has led foresight workshops for leadership teams in about 35 countries, helping a wide variety of organizations navigate the uncertainties they will face.
-For the last four years, he has taught scenario planning to Master’s Degree students at Rochester Institute of Technology’s Dubai campus as an Adjunct Professor, and besides developing this post-graduate course, he also launched an online scenario planning course on Udemy which has trained over 4,000 learners worldwide.
+For more than fifteen years, he has led foresight workshops for leadership teams in about 35 countries, helping a wide variety of organizations navigate enormous uncertainties.
+For the last four years, he has taught scenario planning to Master’s Degree students at Rochester Institute of Technology’s Dubai campus as an Adjunct Professor in its Future Foresight program, and besides developing this post-graduate course, he also launched an online scenario planning course on Udemy which has trained over 4,000 learners worldwide.

-Based in Lausanne, Switzerland, Woody earned an MBA from Harvard Business School and a Bachelor’s degree in history and Germanic languages from Indiana University.
+Based in Lausanne, Switzerland, Woody earned an MBA from Harvard Business School and a Bachelor’s degree in history and Germanic languages from Indiana University anf the University of Hamburg.

 Be ready when the future arrives — in whatever form it may take.